 However, hiring a financial advisor costs money; it’s not for free.
 Luckily, you may have some options even if you don’t have that much money.

 Financial advisor costs vary depending on the advisor and the kind of advice you’re seeking.
-This article will explain some of the fees you may be charged and your payment options.
+This article will explain some of the average fees that a financial advisor charges their client and your payment options.
 If you’re just starting out, a financial advisor who charges hourly might be the best fit for you.

 What is a financial advisor?